 5 Daniel Stowe Botanical GardenBelmontSee on map

 One of North Carolina’s premier wedding venues, Daniel Stowe Botanical Garden sits 20 miles southwest of Charlotte and hosts about 100 weddings each year.
 Accolades include being named one of the Southeast’s best wedding venues by The Knot, “Best Overall Venue” by Charlotte Wedding Magazine and one of the top 20 gardens in America by HGTV.
 Couples can wed in specifically designated areas during regular operating hours or rent the entire facility exclusively at night.
 The Nellie Rhyne Stowe White Garden was created specifically for wedding ceremonies and features a courtyard garden surrounded by stately arbors and a hedge with an all-white theme.
 The Robert Lee Stowe Visitor Pavilion typically serves as the reception site.
-The garden utilizes four of the area’s best catering services as exclusive providers for its couples.

 6 Atrium by Ligon Flynn